pkoswald/ENC4265/manual.md

 *Figure #10: The Steam Storefront front page.
 This is what will appear when you log into Steam for the first time.*

 From here, you can look around at various games available on the store On the left side of the screen, you can see various search options to more easily browse through the many available games and find one you want.
-These options include genres of games, games your friends are playing, new releases, and various other categories.
+These options include genres of games, games that your friends are playing, new releases, and various other categories.

 ![Steam storefront browsing options](/docs/assets/storefrontLeft.PNG)

-*Figure #11: The browsing options on the storefront.*
+*Figure #11: The browsing options on the storefront.
+These appear on the left side of the screen after scrolling down a bit.*

 ## Purchasing a Game

-When you find a game you would like to purchase, simply click on it's icon on the store front to be brought to the game's store page.
+When you find a game you would like to purchase, you can do so easily right on Steam.
+First, click on the desired game's icon on the store front to be brought to the game's store page.

 ### Exploring the Game Page
 Every game available for purchase on Steam has a game page where you can purchase it.
+This page features information about the game so you can learn more about it before deciding to purchase it.

 ![The Persona 3 Reload Game Page](/docs/assets/gamePage.PNG)

 *Figure #12: The game page for Persona 3 Reload.*

 You can choose to add it to your wishlist, follow the game to get notified when it receives updates or news, or ignore it to avoid seeing it on your front page.
 You can also see reviews for the product, games you own that it is similar to, and tags associated with it to find other similar games.

 By scrolling down and looking at the right side of the page you can see more game information.
 This includes controller support, if the game is multiplayer, and what languages it supports.

 ![The Persona 3 Reload Game Page Information](/docs/assets/gamePage2.PNG)